dhasani23/MyProjects/README.md

 # MyProjects
-Various projects in a variety of languages.
+Various projects in some different languages.